 My dissertation explores the origins of foreign trade policy in imperial China.
 With colleagues at AidData, I track contemporary Chinese official finance throughout the developing world.
 I have produced a range of policy analyses on Chinese foreign policy, including monographs on Beijing's naval anti-piracy operations.
 Finally, I work on the Harvard Digital Lab for the Social Sciences.

 Apples and Dragon Fruits: The Determinants of Aid and Other Forms of State Financing from China to Africa.
 With Axel Dreher, Andreas Fuchs, Bradley C. Parks and Michael J. Tierney.
 Forthcoming, International Studies Quarterly.

-Tracking Under-Reported Financial Flows: China’s Development Finance and the Aid-Conflict Nexus Revisited.
+Tracking Under-Reported Financial Flows: China’s Development Finance and the Aid-Conflict Nexus Revisited (lead article).
 With Bradley C. Parks, Michael J. Tierney, Axel Dreher and Andreas Fuchs.
-Journal of Conflict Resolution 61(5): 935-963 (lead article).
+Journal of Conflict Resolution Vol. 61, No. 5 (2017): 935-963.

 ‘Ground-Truthing’ Chinese Development Finance in Africa: Field Evidence from Uganda and South Africa.
 With Edwin Muchapondwa, Daniel Nielson, Michael J. Tierney, and Bradley C. Parks.
-Journal of Development Studies 52(06): 780-796.
+Journal of Development Studies Vol. 52, No. 06 (2016): 780-796.

 Six Years at Sea…and Counting: Gulf of Aden Anti-Piracy and China’s Maritime Commons Presence.
 With Andrew S. Erickson.
 Washington, D.C.: Jamestown Foundation (July 2015): pp. 200.